The 2020/21 funding round is now open for applications until 29 January 2021

 How to nominate a site that is not currently on the Register of Places and Objects?

-Any Aboriginal site that is not currently on the Register of Places and Objects will be required to be on the Register prior to the closing date of applications for the 2020/21 grants program.
-If you would like to submit an application for this program for an Aboriginal site that is not currently on the Register, please contact Rae Young, Senior Projects Officer on (08) 6551 9747.
+Any Aboriginal site that is not currently on the Register of Places and Objects will be required to be assessed and added to the Register before you can submit an application to the grants program.
+If you would like to submit an application for this program for an Aboriginal site that is not currently on the Register, please contact Victoria Johnson, Senior Projects Officer on (08) 6551 8197.

 Who can apply?